 Before Iris Dynamics...

 Linear electric motors were inherently position or velocity controlled.
 What this means is that the motor driver was fed a command by a controller to either move to a specified position, move at a specified velocity, or a combination of the two.
-The downside to this behaviour is that many industries could better utilize motors that react to outside forces, especially in human-machine interactive applications.
+The downside to this behavior is that many industries could better utilize motors that react to outside forces, especially in human-machine interactive applications.
 The methods used to get a traditional motor to react to outside forces are cumbersome, introduce points of failure, and add control loop latency resulting in an unconvincing user experience.

 So we came up with a solution...

 We have developed methods and tools to build force controlled motors that use generated magnetic fields produced by electromagnetic coils in the motor housing to impart Lorentz force onto permanent magnets contained within a shaft, rotor, or other object.